nimbella/command-sets/circleci/README.md

 - `projectToken`: This is your CircleCI API access token.
 You may generate one here https://circleci.com/docs/2.0/managing-api-tokens/#creating-a-personal-api-token.

 This secret should be created with the following naming convention. `projectName_token`.
-Where the project name is your circleCi project name. example `webApp_token`.
+Where the project name is your CircleCi project name. example `webApp_token`.

 `vcsType` - Version Control System i.e. either `gh` for GitHub or `bb` BitBucket.
 This is optional and will be assumed as `gh` by default.
 `orgName` - Name of your GitHub or BitBucket organization or else account username if its a personal project.
 Creating a secret is optional and can be passed in command parameters, But, passing it in the parameter has a higher priority than a secret.